ali-ab-2003/Leetcode/Array Problems/Search Insert/readME.md

 ## Example Usage

-The `main` function in `array3.cpp` demonstrates the usage of the `searchInsert` method.
+The `main` function in `search_insert.cpp` demonstrates the usage of the `searchInsert` method.
 It includes one test case with a sorted vector and prints the result to the console.